Deep vein thrombosis of the lower extremities Causes, symptoms, diagnosis and treatment of deep vein thrombosis

 - Soreness, swelling of tissues, redness of the skin along the veins.

-Agatha from St. Petersburg is interested in: if there are blood clots in the veins, how to recognize them, symptoms and treatment?
+If there are blood clots in the veins, how to recognize them, symptoms and treatment?

-Ivan from Tula asks: how to determine a blood clot?
+How to identify a blood clot?